itzdevi/HackEm/README.md

 # HackEk Overview
-The HackEm project is based on the computer from the course nand2tetris by Noam Nisan and Shimon Schocken.
-It includes both an assembler and an emulator, and at a later point a compiler for either C or a custom designed language for the HACK architecture.
+The HackEm project is based on the HACK processor designed during the course nand2tetris by Noam Nisan and Shimon Schocken.
+It includes both an assembler and an emulator, and at a later point a compiler for either C or a custom designed language for the HACK assembly .

 # HACK Computer Infrastracture
 The HACK computer is a 16 bit computer with 256KB of instruction ROM, and 192KB of RAM.